COVID situation in Delhi 'very serious and worrisome', shortage of oxygen, remdesivir supplies: CM | Health

 On Thursday and Friday, the city had recorded 16,699 and 17,282 cases, respectively.

+In order to arrest the spread of the coronavirus, the Delhi government has imposed a curfew this weekend and announced closure of gyms, spas, malls, auditoriums and assembly halls till April 30.

-The chief minister also said he has spoken to Union Health Minister Harsh Vardhan and requested him for augmenting supplies of oxygen stock, and remdesivir and tocilizumab drugs for COVID patients in Delhi.
+During the press conference on Saturday, Kerjiwal said he has requested Union Health Minister Harsh Vardhan to augment supplies of oxygen stock, and remdesivir and tocilizumab drugs for COVID-19 patients in Delhi.

-Kejriwal said that the number of beds are also running out fast and the Delhi government is trying to escalate beds on a large-scale in the coming days.
+Officials have also been directed to take stern action to check black-marketing of remdesivir and conduct raids, the chief minister said.

 ''Our biggest target is to augment beds with oxygen supply attached,'' he said.

+The previous highest positivity rate till the third wave was on November 14 last year at 15.33 per cent.

+On Saturday, Kejriwal warned strict action against hospitals that are denying patients beds despite showing availability on the Delhi government's COVID app.

-He also demanded from the Centre to reserve 50 per cent of the total pool of beds in hospitals run by it in Delhi for COVID-19 patients.
+He also demanded that the Centre reserve 50 per cent of the total pool of beds in hospitals run by it in Delhi for COVID-19 patients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)